 Snowpiercer Being Adapted for TV With Josh Friedman

-As we know it, Hollywood Reporter says the new TV series would start “seven years after the world has become a frozen wasteland,” this means that it puts the original movie 10 years before Snowpiercer film, of course that is that the new series with Connelly will honor the movie’s timeline and plot at all.
+As we know it, Hollywood Reporter says the new TV series would start “seven years after the world has become a frozen wasteland,”.
+The train that plowed through snow and ice like a icebreaker ship is not some tropical boat tour on a Florida vacation.
+This means that it puts the original movie 10 years before Snowpiercer film. of course that is that the new series with Connelly will honor the movie’s timeline and plot at all.
 How ever it may not: Josh’s announcement on possible series hints that he’s mostly looking forward to use the movie’s setting and its chaotic metaphor, instead its specific actors or story elements.
 “It’s great the way the best sci-fi is great — thoughtful, political, funny, scary and sly,” he says.
 “And it’s on a train.
-A big f—ing train” those are his words.

 That sounds a bit blunt and overzealous.
 To be honest one amazing TV series like the Sarah Connor Chronicles, Josh Friedman with his team so much with the Terminator franchise story line combined that the other three movies couldn’t achieve.
 Most certainly was a adrenaline rushing and joy show to watch that ended quickly.
 He’s shows instincts specifically refer that director Josh respects the fundamentals of a long-running franchise without ruining it.